What are Stomach Ulcers?

 A stomach ulcer, sometimes known as a gastric or peptic ulcer, is a common condition which can cause symptoms of indigestion.
 It is an open sore on the lining of the stomach, which can cause problems and complications if left untreated.
 A stomach ulcer can affect anyone of any age, including children, however they tend to occur more often in men than women.

 With the right treatment, stomach ulcers and their symptoms will clear up quite quickly.
-To discuss your stomach problems with an online GP today, sign up to Babylon for 24/7 access to doctors.

 Common symptoms of stomach ulcers